hthreads/hthreads.github.io/classes/embedded-systems/labs/lab8/index.md

    mb-objcopy -O srec build\[your_project_name].elf flash\[your_project_name].elf.srec
    ```
 5. Now, in the flash programming window, you can use the generated SREC file located in the `flash` directory as your image file.

+### Known Issues

+1. In some cases, the Pmod MAXSONAR sensor may not function correctly, resulting in no data being read.
+If you encounter this issue, try the following troubleshooting steps:
+    - Ensure that the Pmod MAXSONAR is properly connected to the Pmod port.
+Make sure the `VDD`, `GND`, `TX`, and `RX` pins are correctly aligned with the corresponding pins on the Pmod port.
+    - If the problem persists, consult with your TA for further assistance.

 ### Prelab Assignment